 The College has various policies relating to public safety, including, but not limited to, a Conduct and Safety Policy, a Missing Students Policy, Emergency Management Plans and Evacuation Procedures, Drug and Alcohol Policies, an Equal Opportunity Policy, a Weapons Policy, and an ID Policy.
-The College also has an education and resource Brochure dedicated to incidents of sexual assault, intimate partner violence, and stalking (the "Violence Against Women Act Resource Brochure").
+The College also has an education and resource brochure dedicated to incidents of sexual assault, intimate partner violence, and stalking (the "Violence Against Women Act Resource Brochure").
 All members of the Berkeley College community are urged to familiarize themselves with these policies and materials, and with emergency procedures and evacuation routes for campuses at which they spend significant time.

-The above referenced Public Safety related policies and procedures are posted on the Berkeley College Office of the General Counsel page; and Title IX.
+The above referenced Public Safety related policies and procedures are posted on the Berkeley College Office of the General Counsel page; the Berkeley College Public Safety Department Page; and the Berkeley College Title IX page.
 Paper copies are available upon request from the Public Safety Department.

 To speak to a member of the College Public Safety Department, call 973-278-5400 ext.
-1194 or email: Robert-Maguire@BerkeleyCollege.edu or Jeffrey-Camp@BerkeleyCollege.edu.
+1194 or email: Robert-Maguire@BerkeleyCollege.edu or Jeffrey- Camp@BerkeleyCollege.edu.